 - Due to volume and deadline constraints, unofficial evaluations may not be available for transfer students with a large number of credits including students seeking a second bachelor’s degree or for students with multiple institutions who have not officially applied to the University.

 - If you are a student at one of New Jersey’s many community/county colleges before transferring to Monmouth University, we encourage you to use NJ Transfer as a planning tool when selecting courses for your program of study.
 NJ Transfer assists you by providing course equivalencies, Recommended Transfer Programs (RTPs), and evaluations of courses.

 Please note that the month preceding the start of a fall or spring semester is particularly busy, therefore, Monmouth cannot guarantee transcripts received during this time period will be evaluated before the start of the semester.
-The application deadline for the fall semester is July 15 and for spring is December 1.
+The priority application deadline for the fall semester is July 15 and for spring is December 1.
+Please note that we accept applications after these dates on a rolling basis.
 Please plan ahead so that we may provide you with the proper attention.

 Please call the Office of Undergraduate Admission at 800-543-9671 for details.

 Generally speaking, courses that are 100-level or above (ESL or remedial coursework is not included) and achievement of a “C” grade or higher will transfer to Monmouth assuming the credits come from an accredited institution.
 Monmouth must then determine if a class fulfills a requirement or elective for the desired major.
 All credits may or may not be transferable.